'Survivor' Contestants Make a Bunch of Money Even if They *Don’t* Win

 In addition to the $2 million prize, Season 40 also made use of the controversial Edge of Extinction — a separate island where players can remain after being voted out of their tribe.
 While on Edge of Extinction, eliminated players can compete for fire tokens and a possible chance to get back into the game.

 In fact, in Season 38: Edge of Extinction, contestant Chris Underwood spent almost the entire season on EoE and eventually came back to win the whole enchilada.
 Anyway, Edge of Extinction means that the contestants are on the show even after they’ve been voted off, which in turn means they must be compensated.
-And the fact that everyone on Season 40 is already at least mildly famous means that they’re probably not settling for the same fees that unknown players from previous seasons did.
+And the fact that everyone on Season 40 was already at least mildly famous means that they probably weren't settling for the same fees that unknown players from previous seasons did.

 And then there’s the Sia money — for the past few years, Sia (as in, the singer) has awarded various amounts of money to her favorite players in each season.
 So yeah, appearing on Survivor — especially as a fan favorite — certainly has a lot of benefits even if you don’t win the game.